seesharper/LightInject/doc/gettingstarted.md

 > Note: In the case where the implementing type(Foo) has more than one constructor, **LightInject** will choose the constructor with the most parameters.

+For fine grained control of the injected constructor dependencies, we can provide a factory that makes it possible to create an instance of a given constructor dependency.

+	container.RegisterConstructorDependency<IBar>((factory, parameterInfo) => new Bar());

+This tells the container to inject a new **Bar** instance whenever it sees an **IBar** constructor dependency.

 #### Explicit service registration ####

 Registers a service by providing explicit information about how to create the service instance and how to resolve the constructor dependencies.